News tagged ‘JavaScript’

 iPhone 5 Javascript Benchmarks More Than Two Times As Fast As iPhone 4S

-AnandTech the first benchmark for the iPhone 5.
+AnandTech published the first SunSpider benchmark for the iPhone 5.
 This benchmark measures performance of Javascript in web browsers.

 Lower is better, so the iPhone 5 with the score of 914.7ms outstripped all other devices measured in the test.
 Moreover, it is the fastest SunSpider test for a smartphone they have ever recorded.
 The new iPhone is more than twice as fast as the iPhone 4S that scored 2250ms and significantly faster than the Galaxy S III that scored 1442.9-1824.9ms.